 - Sign into each Google Ads account that you're tracking and do the following:

-- In the upper right corner, click the tool icon , and under "Measurement," click Conversions.
+- On the toolbar, click the tools and settings icon , and under "Measurement," click Conversions.

-- In the Name column, click the name of a website conversion action.
+- In the "Conversion action" column, click the name of a website conversion action.

-- On the action's Details tab, expand Tag setup.
+- On the action's Details tab, click Tag setup to expand the section.

 - Download the global snippet and event snippet.